 So, our favourite travel map app for China (and beyond) quickly became Maps.me.

-You are able to download regional and very detailed offline maps which means that even if you have no internet, you are always able to find your way around.
+You are able to download regional and very detailed offline maps which means that even if you have no internet, you are always able to find your way around to all those famous China landmarks!
 It works on GPS positioning, which doesn’t require 3G connectivity.
 We are a huge fan of Maps.me as it just gives you a bit more flexibility, and is unique in that it is created by travellers, for travellers, so you can also add in helpful points of interest or attractions into the app, plus ratings!

 If you have Apple Maps, you’re in a little more luck, that it does work in China.
 However, Apple Maps doesn’t have the same level of detail and so we’ve never been huge fans of this maps app anyway.